Chief of Paediatrics and Co-Medical Director of the Maternal, Newborn and Paediatric Program

 - Represent the Department on the Medical Advisory Committee and the Program Leadership Committees.

-- Oversee the clinical and non-clinical practices of the non-physician professional staff in the Program and give input to the appropriate oversight leaders.
+- Guide the clinical and non-clinical practices of the non-physician professional staff and give input to the appropriate leaders.

 Education & Academic Development